 Recent and ongoing work includes:

-- Acting as junior to Gregory Jones QC in a judicial review challenging the adoption of a local authority's affordable housing guidance on the basis that the guidance ought to have been adopted as a development plan or supplementary planning document.
-This case also raises SEA issues.
+- Acting as junior to Gregory Jones QC in Skipton Properties Ltd v Craven District Council EWHC 534 (Admin), a successful judicial review challenge to Craven DC’s adoption of affordable housing guidance on the basis that the guidance was a development plan document under the Town and Country Planning (Local Planning) (England) Regulations 2012, and ought to have been adopted as such.
+The case also raised SEA issues.

-Enforcement and Certificates of Lawful Development: Caroline has acted as sole counsel in a number of enforcement and lawful development certificate inquiries and hearings.
-Examples of her work includes appearing for the London Borough of Harrow in an inquiry concerning the application of the decision in Miaris, acting in a hearing concerning the question of whether a swimming pool enclosure was sufficiently permanent and fixed to the ground to constitute 'development', and advising in respect of the change of use of small houses in multiple occupation to separate self-contained flats.
+Enforcement and Certificates of Lawful Development: Caroline frequently acts in enforcement and lawful development certificate inquiries and hearings.
+Examples of her recent work include appearing for the London Borough of Barnet in an inquiry concerning a large Green Belt site with a number of static homes/cabins in residential use, acting in a hearing concerning the question of whether a structure was sufficiently permanent and fixed to the ground to constitute 'development', and acting in a LDC inquiry in respect of the change of use of a small house in multiple occupation to separate self-contained flats.

 Injunctions: Caroline acts in injunction applications under section 187B of the Town and Country Planning Act.
 She has appeared as sole counsel before the High Court in successful applications for injunctions against gypsies and travellers.

-Control of Advertisements: Caroline has experience of the advertising consent regime and has assisted with advising a landowner seeking to appeal against a removal notice issued by a local authority.
+Control of Advertisements: Caroline has experience of the advertising consent regime and has assisted landowners seeking to appeal against removal notices issued by local authorities.

 Caroline is seconded to the planning department at the London Borough of Bexley on an ad hoc basis, where she provides advice on a variety of planning matters and acts as the legal adviser to the planning committee.